8r14z/coding-interview-prep/README.md

 To optimize Space Complexity.
 Try...
 - In-place modification on exisiting space
 - Avoid duplicated memories.
 E.g think twice we really need an extra array to do the job instead of a simple variable

+### Interview Hacks
+- Ask interviewers if you can assume some validation (input correctness, etc).
+That saves huge amount of time to avoid writing extra code in the interviews